cooksies/PubMedXMLRetriever/README.md

 Similarly, you may also need to replace the file path for the "group5_result.xml" in XMLresult.java(line: 18) to the appropriate file path of the xml file on your local machine.

+Running the entire program to successfully fill the "group5_result.xml" file may take a long time to process.
+We advise creating small tests by decreasing the number of iterations for the for-loop in the HttpRequester.java file.

 <------------------------------------------------------------------------------------------------------------>

 To run PubMedXMLRetriever in CMD: